-Randstad provides professional development opportunities to enable you to update your skills and knowledge..
+Randstad provides professional development opportunities to enable you to update your skills and knowledge.
+Key competencies are mandatory and are to be updated yearly.
 Upcoming notification may be advised on payslips.
 Everyone is encouraged to be proactive about their professional development.
 Attendance will be documented for future reference and a certificate of attendance provided.